-The plan for HCA projects an increase of 25,742 square feet and an increase of about \$1,165,000 annually for office space between July 2016 and June 2023.
-The plan projects a decrease of 18 square feet per FTE and 14 square feet per user.
-The plan projects a decrease of \$136 per FTE and \$47 per user.
-The square footage increase and annual cost increase is to prepare for the integration of DSHS's Division of Behavioral Health and Recovery (DBHR) into the Health Care Authority, physically moving DBHR staff to or near the HCA Cherry Street Plaza offices by January 2018.
-The additional space will also accommodate several staffing expansion projects within HCA.
-This is in addition to the anticipated rate increases for lease renewals and operating costs.
+The plan for HCA projects an increase of 15,182 square feet and an increase of about \$877,000 annually for office space between July 2016 and June 2023.
+The plan projects a decrease of three square feet per FTE and per user.
+The plan projects an increase of \$283 per FTE and an increase of \$299 per user.
+The square footage increase and annual cost increase accommodates several staffing expansion projects within HCA, the new School Employees' Benefit Board (SEBB) program established under HCA as outlined in HB 2242 and the anticipated rate increases for lease renewals and operating costs.